Makeover Documentation

 ThisMakeover.Load('Basic' & ThisMakeover.ColorDepth)

-In each procedure, after opening
+- In each procedure, after opening a window add;

 ThisMakeover.SetWindow(Win:Type)